purple4pur/osu-skins/LITE/flavor/README.md

 # Flavor

-*Flavor* is a feature that allows you to apply different osu!std elements from differenty skins in only one skin, without releasing multiple copies.
+*Flavor* is a feature that allows you to apply different osu!std elements from different skins in only one skin, without releasing multiple copies.

 ## Usage